Table of Contents

 Section 2.
 Duties.

-The Coordinating Committee administers the affairs of the Local and oversees the implementation of the decisions of the General Meetings; it may also create policy between Local Conventions.
-The Coordinating Committee has the power to receive reports of any committee and advise thereon, to set agendas for General Meetings of the Local, to call Special Sessions of the Local, and to act on behalf of the Local on any matter that requires immediate and urgent action.
-The Coordinating Committee is the regular coordinating body of the Local, and thus subordinate to its Legislative bodies, the General Meeting and the Local Convention.
+The Steering Committee administers the affairs of the Local and oversees the implementation of the decisions of the General Meetings; it may also create policy between Local Conventions.
+The Steering Committee has the power to receive reports of any committee and advise thereon, to set agendas for General Meetings of the Local, to call Special Sessions of the Local, and to act on behalf of the Local on any matter that requires immediate and urgent action.
+The Steering Committee is the regular coordinating body of the Local, and thus subordinate to its Legislative bodies, the General Meeting and the Local Convention.

-The Coordinating Committee will be responsible for managing program activities for the Local chapter, for proposing guidelines and policies that will subsequently be voted on by the membership, and for acting on the organization’s behalf between General Meetings.
+The Steering Committee will be responsible for managing program activities for the Local chapter, for proposing guidelines and policies that will subsequently be voted on by the membership, and for acting on the organization’s behalf between General Meetings.

 Section 3.
 Meetings.